Privacy and Credit Reporting Policy

 USING GOVERNMENT IDENTIFIERS

-If we collect government identifiers, such as your tax file number, we will not use or disclose this information other than authorised by law.
+If we collect government identifiers, such as your tax file number or IRD number, we will not use or disclose this information other than authorised by law.
 We will never use a government identifier in order to identify you.

 HOW SAFE AND SECURE IS YOUR PERSONAL INFORMATION THAT WE HOLD?